-I interviewed Anna Potter, the florist and founder of Swallows & Damsons, for the summer 2016 issue of the print magazine Betty (pages 16-17).
 Betty describes itself as ‘a magazine that is dedicated to sharing with you only the things that we like’ and the editors say their vision was to ‘create a more intelligent choice for girls’.
-Interview published July 2016.

 A magazine which describes itself as a free arts, culture and politics magazine.
 You can read my review of I, Daniel Blake (October 2016) for the filmreel section here.
 I interviewed theatre director Phillip Breen about his adaptation of Lady Chatterley’s Lover for a feature in both the print and online Theatres Section, (September 2016) here.
-Also theatre, ballet and restaurant reviews.
+I’ve also written theatre, ballet and restaurant reviews.

 A surreal recounting of that time I was harassed by a Tudor pedlar.
 Read on and laugh at my misfortune, whilst also having a think about women’s equality.
 Oh yeah.
 Published in Talking Soup, a magazine I love perusing and which calls itself ‘a publication that puts the spotlight back on traditional long form storytelling’.